 Since moving here, I desperately missed conversations and opportunities to explore some of things I plan to write about.
 I am using this blog (firstly) as a means to work through some of this thinking and to follow my own pathway of inquiry.
 The blog name, haere hinengaro is the Māori (indigenous people of Aotearoa New Zealand) translation for intellectual journey….intellectual in a psychological sense not a highbrow one.

 I am also documenting my travel adventures here and around the world in a very unprofessional way; no fancy cameras (iphone only) and no hours spent getting the perfect shot.
-These posts are simply overviews of place for those more interested in travel ideas and is motivated by our desire to have a digital memory of our journey together.
-Someday maybe I will move from my iphone to my fancy camera, but I am not ready to live my life behind the lens just yet.
+These posts are simply overviews of place motivated by our desire to have a digital memory of our journey together.